[MathStat] 2. Statistical Inequalities

 Before digging into the Hoeffding’s Inequality, let’s recall Hoeffiding’s lemma such that:

 Note that the upper bound of Chebyshev’s Inequality goes up polynomially, while the bound of Hoeffding’s Inequality goes up logarithmically.
 Suppose that we have i.i.d.
-Rademacher random variables such that $E[X] = 0$ and $Var(X) = 1$, let’s apply both inequalities to the sample mean of $X_1, \dots, X_n$.
+Rademacher random variables such that E[X]=0 and Var(X)=1, let’s apply both inequalities to the sample mean of X1,,Xn.
 Then we have:

 Now it is clear that Hoeffing’s inequality is a huge improvement over the bound of Chebyshev’s inequality.